Useful Links Relating to Dairy Animal Care and Animal Welfare

 National Dairy FARM Animal Care Manual

-In 2010, the National Dairy FARM Program: Farmers Assuring Responsible ManagementTM released a new Animal Care Manual that detailed best management practices for a variety of animal care issues, including animal health from birth to end of life, facilities/environment, nutrition, and transportation and handling.
-The manual should be used as an educational resource for producers, evaluators, and verifiers participating in the National Dairy FARM Program.
+In 2013, the National Dairy FARM Program: Farmers Assuring Responsible ManagementTM released an updated Animal Care Manual that details best management practices for a variety of animal care issues, including animal health from birth to end of life, facilities/environment, nutrition, and transportation and handling.
+The manual is used as an educational resource for producers, evaluators, and verifiers participating in the National Dairy FARM Program.
 The Animal Care Manual was designed to be a comprehensive animal care resource tool.

 NMPF and Dairy Management Inc.™ (DMI) announced on January 21, 2009 the introduction of the National Dairy FARM Program: Farmers Assuring Responsible Management.
 A joint effort of the two organizations, the FARM Program was formed to bolster consumer trust and confidence in the U.S. dairy industry and demonstrate the industry’s commitment to the highest levels of animal care and quality assurance.